 Watch for the time and place when your child feels safe and has the energy to reveal him or herself to you.
 Hint: It probably isn’t when they, or you, walk in the door after school or work.
 Most kids need time to rest and make the transition from school to home.
 And most kids don’t want an audience of siblings, or the carpool.

-When everyone is ready (perhaps while you are having special time, or at bedtime), ask them about the part of their day that was least satisfying.
-I might say something like, “What was the most stressful part of the first day of school?”
+When everyone is ready (though I recommend not opening this can of worms at bedtime), ask them about the part of their day that was least satisfying.
+I might say something like, “What was the most stressful part of school today?”
 Or “Was there a time today when you felt nervous or anxious or afraid?”
-(This is a coaching technique I learned from Martha Beck’s coach training program.)

 We ask kids this not because we want the dirt or the gossip or because we delight in playground or high school drama.
 Do not ask this question until you are ready and able to stay neutral and unemotional.
 Don’t ask this if you are inclined to jump in and solve all their problems for them.